morganolsen/a-random-quote-generator/README.md

-# Techdegree Project 1
+# A random quote generator
- This is my first techdegree project: a quote generator.
+    This is the first project of my tech degree: a quote generator with 6 different quotes.